 On November 29, 2018, the Company's board of directors approved a share repurchase plan (the "2018 Share Repurchase Program") authorizing up to \$50.0 million of repurchases of shares of the Company's common stock.
-The 2018 Share Repurchase Program is scheduled to expire on December 14, 2020.
-To conserve cash as a result of COVID-19, the Company temporarily suspended the share repurchase program.
+On December 3, 2020, the 2018 Share Repurchase Program was extended through December 11, 2021.
+On March 20, 2020, the Company temporarily suspended the share repurchase program to conserve cash as a result of the COVID-19 pandemic.
+The board of directors authorized the resumption of the share repurchase program beginning on March 11, 2021.